cpske/ISP/code-review/code-review-best-practices.md

    - give (sincere) praise along with constructive feedback
    - approach code review as a learning process

-> For Running Code Reivews
+> For Running Code Reviews

 6. Communicate Goals and Expectations
    - be clear what the goals are, and what you expect from reviewers